ws2024s17hu/ws2024s17hu-r3-tp/README.md

 **Important Note:**

 In the local environment, addresses ending in `ub2023.hu` and `ub2023-YY.hu` can be replaced with `.localhost`.
 E.g. `admin.ub2023-01.hu` can be replaced by `admin.localhost`.

+If you have any question about the test project or the docker environment, feel free to contact me at 	zoltan.sisak@gmail.com.